 Busy, busy times and more news to follow, I’ve no doubt, over the coming weeks!

-Following on from Jonny Terrell’s tales of life starting out as a secondary teacher in East Dunbartonshire, another account of life in teaching but this time from Megan Davis who graduated in 2016 with a BA Hons in French and Spanish.
-Megan applied for a British Council English Language Assistantship in her final year and has been working as a Language Assistant in Tenerife since last Autumn:
+Following on from Jonny’s tales of life starting out as a secondary teacher in East Dunbartonshire, another account of life in teaching but this time from Artie who graduated in 2016 with a BA Hons in French and Spanish.
+Artie applied for a British Council English Language Assistantship in their final year and has been working as a Language Assistant in Tenerife since last Autumn:

 “While I couldn’t quite believe that my time in Stirling had come to an end, I was itching to start a new chapter and embark on a new adventure.
 Luckily, the opportunity to apply to be a language assistant with the British Council cropped up while I was in my final year.
 I was still not entirely sure of what direction I wanted to gear my career towards, so I decided to take it.